* Flaw affects kernel memory of processors made in last decade

 AMD NOT AFFECTED

 Microsoft Azure is due to undergo a maintenance reboot on Jan.
-10 while Amazon Web Services has also advised customers via email to expect a major security update this Friday.
+10 while Amazon Web Services has also advised customers via email to expect a major security update Friday.

 The Linux patches are based on work by researchers from the Graz University of Technology in Austria who came up with a way to split kernel and user memory spaces to eliminate the security vulnerability.